How to Make a Simple Pasta with Spinach & Herbs

 - ½ cup pine nuts toasted

-- Bring 6 quarts water to a full boil.
+- Bring 6 quarts of water to a full boil.
 Salt the water.

 - Add the pasta all at once.
 Stir gently to submerge.
 Reduce the heat slightly to prevent boil-over, and boil pasta according to the packaging until al dente.